inerd89/www-hcaef/index.md

 Support Section Title: Support the Foundation
 Support Section Text: Are you passionate about supporting arts and music educational opportunities in Harney County?
 There are many ways you can show your support.
-Consider a monetary donation, or give of your time by volunteering -- it all helps!
+Consider a monetary donation, or give of your time by volunteering &mdash; it all helps!
 Support Section Image: test.jpg
 layout: front
 ---